Sparse Signal Models for Data Augmentation in Deep Learning ATR: Results

-We hypothesize that such a data augmentation strategy primarily affects the CNN's convolutional layers that serve as the feature extractors.
-The classifier can then be trained with small training data-sets and will generalize well.
-Therefore, we present all our results for the extracted features.
-To this end, we first learn all network parameters using the specified data-set.
-We retrain the classifier layers (after and including the first FC layer) from scratch using the corresponding sub-sampled without augmentation.
-We repeat the training procedure for all $6$ values of $\mathcal{R}$.
+Scarcity of training data affect the performance of the resulting ATR classifier in two distinct ways: First, a small training data-set interferes with the ability to learn to extract informative features from the data.
+Second, given a set of features, limited training data results in suboptimal decision boundaries leading to poor generalization performance.
+We hypothesize that data augmentation techniques primarily improves the former effect, i.e. it improves test performance through enhanced training of the CNN's convolutional layers that serve as the feature extractors.
+Our empirical results presented below support this observation.
+With an adequate feature set, the classifier can be trained even with a small training data-sets and will generalize well.
+To disentangle the two effects, the convolutional layers of the network are trained with the augmented training data-set and the classifier layers (after and including the first FC layer) are trained using the corresponding non-augmented training data-set.

+For all the approaches we generate results for $6$ values of $\mathcal{R}$ corresponding to different sub-sampling ratios of the original training dataset.
 All the models have the same architecture as described in section \ref{network} and use the same $\mathcal{D}_{test}$.
 The difference among them is the $\mathcal{D}_{train}$ and $\mathcal{D}_{val}$ used as described in section \ref{data}.
-For consistency of results, we repeat the process described in section \ref{data} to get four different $\mathcal{D}_{train}$ and $\mathcal{D}_{val}$ for each $\mathcal{R}$ (except for $\mathcal{R}=2^{-1}$ and $\mathcal{R}=2^0$ where only two and one such unique data-sets were possible, respectively) and report average performance results.
+For consistency of results, we repeat the process described in section \ref{data} to get four different $\mathcal{D}_{train}$ and $\mathcal{D}_{val}$ for each $\mathcal{R}$ (except for $\mathcal{R}=2^{-1}$ and $\mathcal{R}=2^0$ where only two and one such unique data-sets were possible, respectively) and report mean and standard deviation of the classification performance.
 The overall augmentation performance is summarized in tables \ref{table:CompareResults}, \ref{table:MainResults} and visualized in Fig. \ref{fig:Results}.
-We abbreviate data-sets as: Baseline data as B, Full SOC data-set as F (for Full-data), Baseline data with proposed sub-pixel augmentations as B+S, Baseline data with proposed sub-pixel and pose augmentations as B+S+P, baseline data with simple rotations added (from \cite{zhai2019sar}) as B+R and baseline data with linearly interpolated poses (from \cite{ding2016convolutional}) as B+L.